rpinsler/active-bayesian-coresets/README.md

 * matplotlib
 * gtimer

+To run the regression experiments, please [download](http://archive.ics.uci.edu/ml/datasets.php) the UCI regression datasets and place them into ./data.

 ## GPU Requirements
 * The code supports experiments on either GPU or CPU processors.

 ## Usage
 The experiments provided in this code base include active learning on standard vision based datasets (classification) and UCI datasets (regression).
-In particular, the following experiments are provided (see section 7 of the paper):
+The following experiments are provided (see section 7 of the paper):

 1. Active learning for regression: run the following command